1. Floating Power Plants: Challenges with power

 5. Site Selection and Engineering Aspects:

-qThe surrounding structure also protects from impact from other vessels.
-This setup achieves a more stable operating environment than say floating within a harbour basin, and eliminates most of the insurance risks of ‘perils of sea or water’.
-Most FPP’s in operation today are power barges and as such do not have their propulsion systems.
+The surrounding structure also protects from the impact of other vessels.
+This setup achieves a more stable operating environment than, say, floating within a harbour basin and eliminates most of the insurance risks of ‘perils of sea or water’.
+Most FPs in operation today are power barges and, as such, do not have their propulsion systems.
 These, of course, would have to be towed to the site.
-The selection of the power plant’s location also has to take other factors such as fisheries, mariculture, and main shipping lanes into account.
+The selection of the power plant’s location also has to consider other factors such as fisheries, mariculture, and main shipping lanes.

 6. The Rationale for Floating Power Plants

-Rather than providing advantages and disadvantages, to support the case for FPP’s, decision making is driven very clearly and simply by one of the following three key requirements:
+Rather than providing advantages and disadvantages to support the case for FPPs, decision-making is driven very clearly and simply by one of the following three key requirements:

 - Difficulties in acquiring suitable land for land-based plants

-- Short term and rapid increase in power demand
+- Short-term and rapid increase in power demand

-- Short term and rapid decrease in power supply
+- Short-term and rapid decrease in power supply

-- Secure, cheap and long term fuel source.
+- Secure, cheap and long-term fuel source.

 - High new build and conversion of vessel costs may act as a growth deterrent.
 This is, however, substantially downplayed when the need for interim emergency power supply becomes a huge GDP growth impediment.